MuseCompNet/muse-tech-central/README.md

         - An authoring and publishing environment for online catalogues with full scholarly apparatus

 - ### [Media Lab at the Metropolitan Museum of Art](https://github.com/metmuseum-medialab)
-    - Some sketches of exhibit experiences and visualization experiments.
+    - Some visualization and exhibit experience sketches.

 - ### [Museum of Life and Science](https://github.com/lifeandscience)
     - Arduino, Oauth2, and Wordpress